metal3-io/ironic-ipa-downloader/README.md

 If the archive follows different naming conventions than the default, you can override the file names by specifying the `IPA_FILENAME` variable.

+You can specify the IPA image architecture by exporting the `IPA_ARCH` environment variable.
+Doing so will save the image as an architecture specific image.

+To have multiple images available for different architectures you should run this container multiple times as multiple initContainers with different configuration and set the `IPA_ARCH` variable to a different value each time, you will also need to set the `IPA_BASEURI` and `IPA_FLAVOR` to point to archives for the correct architecture as default URIs are for x86_64 only.

 ## How to build custom IPA ramdisk image

 To build custom IPA ramdisk image, follow the steps below.
 For more information